rknightuk/rknight.me/src/posts/blog/2024/2024-10-25-using-miniflux-with-reeder-and-netnewswire.md

 ![Reeder settings for Miniflux](https://cdn.rknight.me/site/reeder-reader-settings.png)

 To use Miniflux in NetNewsWire follow step one then choose FreshRSS in the add account screen.
 Make sure to _not_ have a trailing slash after your domain in NetNewsWire otherwise it will error.

+> [!NOTE] Update
+> As [Trevor noted](https://mastodon.social/@manternach/113368039462474185) you must have HTTPS enabled on FreshRSS for this to work.